eoinsheehan/blog/draft/ood.md

 The issue that can arise from the delaying design decision for too long is that the costs of change will have become very high.
 The more dependencies that an object has the more likely it is that changing such an object will be harder.
 When objects know too much they have expectations about the world they live in.

 ### Look to simplify the dependency
-> Just as you can use a method to wrap an instance variable, you can use the Ruby Struct class to wrap a structure.
-- move woven mat quote here
+> "If you let class references fall where they may then your classes will resemble a woven mat rather than independent objects"

 If an object is dependent on the position of an argument in an array then it is highly dependent.
 Much like the previous suggestion of delaying decision making radical changes need not be introduced immediately and instead a step can be made in the right direction.
 This could be as simple as wrapping such a structure in a Struct object as opposed to an Array.
 This is a step towards a dedicated class with a lightweight approach and will make it easier to identify where changes are required when the time arrives.